sinaatalay/RenderCV/docs/user_guide/structure_of_the_yaml_input_file.md

 1. The available phone number formats are: `national`, `international`, and `E164`.
 2. The `MONTH_ABBREVIATION` and `YEAR` are placeholders.
 The available placeholders are: `FULL_MONTH_NAME`, `MONTH_ABBREVIATION`, `MONTH`, `MONTH_IN_TWO_DIGITS`, `YEAR`, and `YEAR_IN_TWO_DIGITS`.
-3. The available placeholders are: `TODAY`, which prints the today's date with `locale_catalog.date_style`.
+3. The available placeholders are: `TODAY`, which prints the today's date with `locale_catalog.date_template`.
 4. The available placeholders are: `NAME`, `PAGE_NUMBER`, `TOTAL_PAGES`, and `TODAY`.

 ## "`rendercv_settings`" field